mborgerson/wiki-export/wiki/Xbox_Debug_Monitor.md

 The connection has been moved to a dedicated handler thread (see [\#Connection dedication](#Connection_dedication "wikilink")).

+207- fast cap enabled
+Fast call-attribute profiling has been enabled.
+This status code is defined by XBDM, but does not appear to be used.
+It may have been a planned feature that was never implemented or left over from pre-release versions of XBDM.

 #### 4xx Failure

 400- unexpected error